open-atmos/PySDM/README.md

 PySDM is a package for simulating the dynamics of population of particles immersed in moist air using the particle-based (a.k.a. super-droplet) approach to represent aerosol/cloud/rain microphysics.
-The package core is a Pythonic high-performance multi-threaded implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisinal growth ([Shima et al. 2009](http://doi.org/10.1002/qj.441)), hence the name.
+The package core is a Pythonic high-performance multi-threaded/GPU implementation of the Super-Droplet Method (SDM) Monte-Carlo algorithm for representing collisional growth ([Shima et al. 2009](http://doi.org/10.1002/qj.441)), hence the name.

 ## Dependencies and installation